 To be involved with all elements of the examination process.

-To assess the version of the thesis/documents provided via the appropriate Faculty/School Graduate Office.
+To assess the version of the thesis/dissertation provided via the appropriate PGR Office.

-To read the thesis/documents and provide a detailed Pre-oral Examination Report before discussing with the other examiners.
+To read the thesis/dissertation and provide a detailed Pre-oral Examination Report (if required) before discussing with the other examiners.

-To make the practical arrangements for the oral examination and confirm the date/time etc. in the University’s progression monitoring system.
+To make the practical arrangements for the oral examination (if required) and confirm the date/time etc. in the University’s progression monitoring system.

 To manage all required tasks of the examination processes through the University’s progression monitoring system within the required timeframes.

-To attend any appropriate Faculty/School postgraduate research degrees committee when required
+To attend any appropriate Faculty/School postgraduate research degrees committee when required.

 To manage the submission and approval of the Joint Examiners' Report Form.